|

 Instructions

-with 30 mL sparkling water as was done in Experiment 1: While holding
+sparkling water as was done in Experiment 1: While holding the

-water (or a carbonated beverage) into the syringe barrel.
-Try to
+pour sparkling water (or a carbonated beverage) into the syringe

-avoid causing the solution to lose bubbles excessively.
-After the
+barrel.
+Try to avoid causing the solution to lose bubbles

 Place both syringes inside the sealable bag and place them in the freezer.
 Check after 30 minutes, 60 minutes, etc. Water will freeze into a clear plug with little noticeable volume change — still 30 mL.
 Sparkling water, however, will discharge carbon dioxide as it freezes causing the plunger to move outward and the ice formed to “look like snow”.
 It is white and grainy with numerous holes — pockets of carbon dioxide gas.

-easily broken.
-One can also hear the sparkling water ice plug
+and easily broken.
+One can also hear the sparkling water

-fizzing noises.
-When added to a cup of hot water, some carbon
+ice plug making fizzing noises.
+When added to a cup of hot

 Teaching tips

-and causes the water crystals to separate as they are formed — thus
+dioxide and causes the water crystals to separate as they are

 Questions